bunny96-s/distributed-app/README.md

  - Description: Retrieves a specific user by ID
  - Path Parameter: user_id - Unique identifier for the user
  - Response: User object

-## Authentication
-Authentication is handled through JWT tokens.
-To use protected endpoints:
-1. Obtain a token through the authentication endpoint
-2. Include the token in the Authorization header of subsequent requests

 ## Error Responses
 The API follows standard HTTP status codes: